 But back to the Bastrop chickens.
 The national media may forget about them, but the story of the city’s Historic Chicken Sanctuary isn’t over till it’s over.

 In writing this story, I relied heavily on the interview with Bastrop’s mayor I heard on NPR this morning, and I used an article about the chickens carried by the online Statesman to check facts and add detail not aired in the radio interview.
 Any errors are either mine, NPR’s, or The Bastrop Advertiser’s.
 Anything that looks like plagiarism isn’t, and if it’s pointed out, I’ll change it.
-I’m sensitive about that.
+I’m sensitive about plagiarism.

 I made up Slow Chicken Crossing myself.
 I don’t know what the real banners will say.

 The articles listed below are suggested by an online app (extension?
 I don’t know about those things).
-It’s supposed to read what I wrote and bring up related material.
+It’s supposed to read what I write and bring up related material.
 Today’s results surprise me, because there’s nothing about chickens.
 There’s something about the Pope, about Volkswagen, about Scott Walker, and about the Apple Car.

 There’s also something headed “Donald Trump: Enough With Nice!'”
 Now I’m wondering how Donald Trump and nice made it into the same sentence.
 It looks like he said nice, and that prospect makes me wonder who in his milieu is allegedly being nice.
 Donald himself is behaving like a boy bimbo.
 That’s not nice.